 - Combatants for Peace is building a better future together.

-Unlike the very few other “joint” organizations, CfP is primarily an activist group, working to implement grassroots solutions, build hope and inspire real change.
+Unlike the very few other “joint” organizations, CfP is an activist group not a dialogue group.
+We are working to implement grassroots solutions, build hope and create real change.
 The media shows us images of hatred again and again, but Combatants for Peace changes the way the two sides see each other and relate.
 CfP activities are designed to inspire compassion and empathy for the “other.”
 The message of Combatants for Peace, “There is Another way,” is based on the core values of humanity and equality.
 CfP serves to remind us that transformation is possible!

-Combatants for Peace rebuilds homes that have been destroyed, builds playgrounds and safe spaces for children whose lives are plagued by violence.
+Combatants for Peace rebuilds homes that have been destroyed by the occupation, and builds playgrounds for children whose lives are plagued by violence.
+We build water canals and solar panels for Palestinian villages denied electricity and running water.
+We walk with Shepherds in the Jordan Valley to protect them from settler and military violence and participate with Palestinian farmers in their olive harvest for the same reason.
 CfP organizes educational programs: going into schools and pre-army seminaries in order to teach youth compassion and understanding.
-The movement holds “learning peace” seminars for adults who have been mired in war to learn the art of peace.
+The movement holds “learning peace” seminars for Israeli adults who have been mired in war to learn the art of peace.
 CfP organizes Non-Violent Activist training workshops and Non-Violent Communication training workshops to teach themselves and their communities how to respond nonviolently in violent situations.
-The movement uses direct action, such as marches and demonstrations, to demand freedom; it uses art, theater and storytelling to build empathy and forgiveness in both communities.
-Most importantly, the Combatants transform themselves and those around them.
+The movement uses direct action, such as marches and demonstrations, to demand freedom; it uses art, theater and storytelling to build empathy and inspire change in both communities.
+Combatants for Peace activists transform themselves and those around them.

 - Combatants for Peace is not advocating a particular political solution.